Frozen Shoulder Treatment

 Surrounding the joint is a loose sac known as the joint capsule which is full of fluid that helps to lubricate the joint.
 The capsule is normally an extremely elastic structure which allows a huge range of movement at the shoulder.

 With a frozen shoulder, the joint capsule becomes thickened and stiff, scar tissue forms and as the capsule tightens up, shoulder movement becomes more and more restricted.
+A frozen shoulder can have a big impact on shoulder range of motion.
 The medical term for a frozen shoulder is Adhesive Capsulitis.

 Frozen Shoulder Causes